itzMRZ/salah-n-saum/README.md

 ## How It Works

-The application loads prayer time data from JSON file `ramadan2025.json`.
+The application loads prayer time data from JSON files `ramadan2025.json`, `klang.json` and `St_Johns.json`.
 It then formats the timings and updates the UI accordingly, with custom logic for special locations ( 🇲🇾 Klang & 🇨🇦 St. John's) where needed.

 ## Setup